hardwario/bc-website/content/doc/firmware/toolchain-guide.en.md

     This command generates the file `out/release/firmware.bin`.

-## Switching Core Module into the DFU mode
+## Switching Core Module into DFU Mode

 To program the Core Module, we must first enter the DFU mode.